 Future development plans:

-- It will be applied in fields such as research and technology consulting, in areas related to machine learning and simulation based on data;
+- the supercomputer will be applied in research and technology consulting in fields related to Machine Learning and data-based modelling;

-- it is expected to enter the world stage in the top-500 most powerful supercomputers in the world.
+- our supercomputer is expected to enter the world stage and hit the top 500 most powerful supercomputers in the world.

-On the day of the presentation, the co-chair of the board and Nobel laureate, Zhores Alferov, received the symbolic key to the supercomputer during a session with the Advisory Scientific Council of Skolkovo.
+On the day of the presentation, at the meeting of Advisory Scientific Board of Skolkovo Foundation the co-chair of the board and Nobel laureate Zhores Alferov received a symbolic key to the supercomputer.

-Skolkovo Institute of Science and Technology (Skoltech) – private scientific educational institution.
-Founded in 2011 in cooperation with the Massachusetts Institute of Technology (MIT), the institute is preparing a new generation of researchers and entrepreneurs, is developing scientific knowledge and is assisting technological innovations with the goal of solving important problems facing Russia and the world in the new millennium.
-Skoltech is carrying out its work relying on the experience of the best Russian and international educational/research institutions.
-Having said that, there is a special emphasis on the teaching of entrepreneurial skills and innovative activity.
+Skolkovo Institute of Science and Technology (Skoltech) – a non-governmental scientific and educational institution.
+Founded in 2011 in cooperation with Massachusetts Institute of Technology (MIT), the institute trains a new generation of researchers and entrepreneurs, develops scientific knowledge and promotes technological innovation to solve critical challenges facing Russia and the world in the new millennium.
+Skoltech builds its work based on the experience of the best Russian and international educational and research institutions, with a special emphasis placed on teaching entrepreneurial and innovative activity skills.
 Website: https://www.skoltech.ru

 Skolkovo Foundation – a non-commercial organization, founded at the initiative of the President of the Russian Federation in September 2010.
 Foundation Goal: the creation of an ecosystem that is favorable to the development of entrepreneurship and research in the following areas: energy-efficiency and energy saving, nuclear, space, biomedical, and strategic computer technologies and software.
 The Foundation is responsible for the management of the Skolkovo Innovation Center, whose activities are regulated by a special law, providing special economic conditions for startups that have undergone specific external technical examination (there are now more than 1800).
 In 2017, aid for Skolkovo companies/participants amounted to 79 billion rubles, while joint aid over 8 years of the project’s existence reached 250 billion rubles.
 About 30 thousand people work at startups and of these more than 5 thousand work onsite at Skolkovo.
 More than 1300 developments and technological solutions have been patented.
 An important part of the Skolkovo ecosystem is the research institute – Skolkovo Institute of Science and Technology (Skoltech), founded and operating with the support of Massachusetts Institute of Technology.
 Skolkovo Innovation Center infrastructure – funded by the federal budget – that is now complete: Technopark, University, university prep school, road and engineering infrastructure.
 About 500 thousand square meters have come into operation.
 Over the next 3 years, that number will double.
 Website: www.sk.ru